Nightro-Fx/Vinegar-Guide/README.md

 > [!WARNING]
 >All of these commands are designed for Ubuntu.
-Check out the [UMU Git Repo](https://github.com/Open-Wine-Components/umu-launcher?tab=readme-ov-file#building) for other destro support.
+Check out the [UMU Git Repo](https://github.com/Open-Wine-Components/umu-launcher?tab=readme-ov-file#building) for other destro support and the [Gio website](https://gioui.org/doc/install/linux) for Dependencies.
 <!DOCTYPE html>
 <html lang="en">
 <head>